sbrigham/redux-normalized-crud/README.md

 # redux-normalized-crud
-An attempt to standardize restful calls within a growing redux application
+An attempt to standardize restful calls and responses within a growing redux application

 Work in progress.
 Check out the example project (npm install && npm run start) to see a demo